Flour de Liz

 Ingredients and Notes

-Ingredients needed to make super easy hamantaschen.
+Ingredients needed to make easy hamantaschen.

 Pie Crusts - Roll-out pie crusts usually come in packs of two, so this easy hamantaschen recipe uses one box of two crusts.
 If the crusts are frozen, they will need to defrost before you start making the hamantaschen.
 Be sure that you are using flat, roll-out pie crusts, and not the frozen pie crusts already in the pie pan.

 Fillings - Poppyseed, apricot, and prune are very common hamantaschen fillings.
 Change up your flavors using your favorite pie filling, pastry filling, or jam.
-The fillings in the hamantaschen in these photos include Nutella, orange marmalade, poppyseed pastry filling, and cherry pasty filling.
+The fillings in the hamantaschen in these photos include Nutella, orange marmalade, poppyseed pastry filling, and cherry pastry filling.

-Substitutions
+Substitutions & Variations

 Pie Crusts - To keep these hamantaschen as easy as possible, I use store-bought, roll-out pie crusts as a pre-made dough, however you can certainly make your own pie crust if you prefer!